 Then the women’s movement came.
-Everything changed in the 70s when we all began to think very differently and we all began to get very angry… I think subsequently, later on in my career looking back, people said to me—by this time I was a well-entrenched, well-recognized, well-published feminist, and very active—somebody pointed out to me, “Why’d it take you so long to get promotion?”
+Everything changed in the 70s when we all began to think very differently and we all began to get very angry… I think subsequently, later on in my career looking back, people said to me—by this time I was a well-entrenched, well-recognized, well-published feminist, and very active—somebody pointed out to me, “Why’d it take you so long to get promoted?”
 I said, “Well, I didn’t think it had taken me that long.”
 They said, “Well, look, compare yourself with him, him, and him.”
 That’s when it suddenly occurred to me that actually, quite subtly, I was being somewhat underprivileged, and I hadn’t noticed.
 That was the thing: I hadn’t noticed.
-That’s the worrying thing: you don’t notice, you don’t realize until it’s called out to you.
+It’s worrying: you don’t notice, you don’t realize until it’s called out to you.
 So I was fighting very strongly for everybody else’s equalities, certainly for my students, but in a sense it was a question of: was it a completely fair promotion in my institution?
 Were the opportunities equally open to both sexes?
 Now psychology is one of the fields where there has been pretty much equality in the sense that there were more undergraduates majoring in psychology, even then and certainly now, who are female than there are males.
 In biology it’s equal numbers roughly speaking, still.
 In math it’s about 2/3 to 1/3 male to female.
 This is in Britain; I don’t know about here.
 In physics of course it’s much more skewed towards males.
 When you get into the humanities and of course it goes the other way again; there are more females than males.
 But within psychology, there should—on the basis of undergraduate distribution—there should be equal numbers of male and female professors.
 There are not.
 So I’ll go back to the promotion thing, just to give you a figure.
 When I was promoted to full professor in Britain—full professor doesn’t match because you have in this country, assistant, associate, and full professor.
 But about a third of academics are full professors.
 Is that right?

 No… I think if you put in lecturers and instructors it would be more like a fourth.

 A fourth.
-OK but it’s between a fourth and a third.
+Okay, but it’s between a fourth and a third.

 It’s no more than a third.